Optimal speed-up of multi-step Pontus-Mpemba protocols: Introduction

 While the standard Mpemba effect compares different initial states for the dynamics induced by the same final-state attractor, a different protocol named ``Pontus-Mpemba'' effect in tribute to an anecdote narrated by Aristotle and related to the region of Pontus in Anatolia \cite{Aristotle}, considers a modified scenario \cite{Nava2025}.
 Instead of varying the initial condition, one modifies the relaxation protocol itself.
 In its simplest formulation, one prepares both system copies in the same steady state of an initial generator.
 For the first system copy, one performs the direct sudden-quench protocol to switch to the final-state parameters.
 For the second copy, one first performs a quench toward an auxiliary state (leading to the ``heating up'' of the state) before a second quench is performed to switch once again to the final-state parameters.
-The Pontus-Mpemba protocol therefore includes the time cost for heating up the warmer initial state.
+We note that a two-step temperature quench was introduced and discussed in Ref.~\cite{Gal_2020} for thermal baths.
+The Pontus-Mpemba protocol therefore includes the time cost for preparing the state in a proper intermediate state \cite{Nava2025} or, in the thermal case, for preheating up or precooling down the initial state \cite{Gal_2020}.
 Under certain conditions, this two-step protocol reduces the total time required to reach a prescribed proximity to the target state in comparison to the direct sudden-quench protocol.
 In that case, the Pontus-Mpemba effect is realized.

 The essential mechanism differs subtly from the original Mpemba scenario.
 Rather than exploiting the spectral overlap of initial conditions with the slow modes of a fixed generator, the Pontus-Mpemba protocol reshapes the trajectory in state space.
 The intermediate dynamics can steer the system toward regions where the subsequent relaxation proceeds faster.
 In geometric terms, the protocol may shorten the path to the attractor or move the system onto manifolds associated with larger decay rates.
 Recently, the Pontus-Mpemba effect has been explored in different contexts from imaginary-time dynamics to dynamical phase transitions \cite{Nava_2025_2,Yu_2025,Aditya_2025,Santos_2026,Longhi_2026}.